SPF SoftFail – Everything that Causes an SPF Fail

-SPF or Sender Policy Framework has helped protect millions of domains against spoofing and prevents legitimate outgoing email messages from being marked as spam.
-Sender Policy Framework, along with DKIM, DMARC, and BIMI make up the building blocks of email authentication.
+Sender Policy Framework has helped protect millions of domains against email spoofing and prevents legitimate outgoing email messages from being marked as spam.
+SPF, along with DKIM, DMARC, and BIMI make up the building blocks of email authentication.

-You can think of your domain as a new car.
-Before you take your car out on the road, you need to make sure you have a valid insurance policy that covers everyone who drives.
+Your SPF record is like your car’s insurance policy.
+Try to visualize your sending domain as a new car.
+Before you start driving your car, you need to make sure you have valid insurance that covers everyone who will be driving your car.

 How Does SPF work?

-SPF is a TXT record that is published within the DNS settings of your domain hosting provider.
+SPF is a TXT record that is published in your domain’s DNS settings.

-Every time you send an email, you must go through your recipient’s spam filters and firewalls.
+Every time you send emails, they have to first travel through the receiving servers’ spam filters and firewalls.
 This is similar to going through a police checkpoint.
-The police will first check your DNS settings to see if you have a valid SPF record (or insurance).
-If you do, they’ll determine whether or not you’re allowed to drive the vehicle based on your insurance policy and whether you’re listed as an authorized driver.
+The “police officer” will check your driving record to see if you have valid insurance (or SPF record).
+If you do, they’ll determine whether or not you’re allowed to drive your vehicle based on your insurance policy and whether you’re listed as an authorized driver.

-When a sender sends an email message, their mail server will perform a DNS lookup on the From address of the message to find out if the IP address or email service provider is allowed to send mail for that domain.
-If the IP address is listed as a valid sender within your SPF policy, SPF will pass.
+Like the above example, when a sender sends an email message, the receiving mail server will perform a DNS lookup on the envelope sender “From” address of the message to find out if the senders IP address or email service provider is allowed to send mail on behalf of that domain.
+If the IP address is listed as a valid email sender in your SPF policy, authentication will pass.

-If the sender’s IP address is not listed within your SPF record then your SPF authentication fails and your email is less likely to reach its destination.
+If the sender’s IP address is not listed in your SPF record, then your SPF authentication fails and your email is less likely to reach its destination.
 Many internet service providers (ISPs) may blacklist any IP addresses where SPF fails too often in order to prevent email spoofing and unauthorized IPs from abusing that domain’s reputation.

 What does an SPF Failure Mean?

 Authenticating your email is easy enough when everything is in place and SPF passes.
-However, it gets a bit tricky when SPF authentication fails, as it may be due to a number of reasons.
+However, it gets a bit tricky when SPF authentication fails.
+SPF soft fails can be due to any of the following reasons.

 SPF failure occurs when:

-- unable to resolve the domain name in the DNS
+- mail servers were unable to resolve the domain name in the DNS

-- unable to find the SPF record on the domain
+- A receiving email server is unable to find the SPF record for the domain listed

-- the SPF record is not syntactically correct
+- the SPF record does not have correct syntax

 - the IP address is not on the list specified in the SPF record

-If all of the above is true, one of the following SPF authentication responses is sent back and then passed on to DMARC:
+If any of the statements above are true, SPF authentication will respond with one of the following results and then is passed on to DMARC:

 - SPF soft fail